X-Men: Next Dimension: Characters

-X-Men: Next Dimension features twenty-four playable characters.
+X-Men: Next Dimension features twenty-four playable characters, plus one additional character exclusive to the Xbox version.
+Nearly every character from Mutant Academy 2 returns, with the exceptions of Professor X and Spider-Man.
 Many can be unlocked through gameplay in other modes, and alternate costumes for each character are also available.
 The main costumes for each character are based on the two main X-Men comics at the time, New X-Men and X-Treme X-Men.
-Of these, two are essentially mirrors of other characters, although still retaining their individuality: Phoenix is essentially similar to the unlockable Dark Phoenix, although the two differ in certain Supers (Phoenix's are more psi-based, while Dark Phoenix takes her powers from the fiery appearance of the Phoenix).
-Similarly, Betsy and Psylocke are essentially the same character, save that "Psylocke" is based on the Betsy Braddock's telepathic incarnation and employs a "psi-blade" emerging from her fist, and "Betsy" is based on the more recent telekinetically powered version and manifests a fully formed psionic katana in combat.
+Of these, two essentially mirror other characters, although still retaining their individuality: Phoenix is essentially similar to the unlockable Dark Phoenix, although the two differ in certain Supers (Phoenix's are more psi-based, while Dark Phoenix takes her powers from the fiery appearance of the Phoenix).
+Similarly, Betsy and Psylocke are essentially the same character, given that "Betsy" is based on the Betsy Braddock's telepathic incarnation and employs a "psi-blade" emerging from her fist, and "Psylocke" is based on the more recent telekinetically powered version and manifests a fully formed psionic katana in combat.
+New characters are marked below in bold: